kinjal-111/support-intel-ai/README.md

 Drafts professional, executive-ready responses.

-**The objective is decision intelligence — not simple automation.**
+**The objective is decision intelligence, not simple automation.**

 **## Why This Is a Prototype**

 **This application was intentionally built using AI-assisted rapid development tools to validate the product hypothesis quickly.**

-**The focus was speed-to-validation, workflow experimentation, and measurable impact simulation — not production-grade infrastructure.**
+**The focus was speed-to-validation, workflow experimentation, and measurable impact simulation.**

 **In a full implementation, this system would integrate with CRM, support platforms, and renewal databases for real-time revenue-aware analysis.**